 For the past several years the festival has featured a Portal to the Future area at the north end of the site that highlighted some of the ways that art, food, small-scale farming, renewable energy, smart transportation, care for the land, and hand skills all contribute to community-building and local resilience.
 Watch Janice Kurkoski talk about her role as an Organizer at the Festival and how the Portal to the Future has evolved.
-Watch the full Portal to the Future playlist.

 The 350MA Better Future Project is also inspirational.
 For them a Green New Deal in Massachusetts must include three primary components:

 - Massive government investment in green jobs and climate resilience infrastructure

 - Address longstanding racial, economic, environmental, and other social inequities.